Gemini Observatory

-The Gemini Observatory is an astronomical observatory consisting of two 8.1-metre (26.6 ft) telescopes, Gemini North and Gemini South, which are located at two separate sites in Hawaii and Chile, respectively.
-The twin Gemini telescopes provide almost complete coverage of both the northern and southern skies.
-They are currently among the largest and most advanced optical/infrared telescopes available to astronomers.
+The Gemini Observatory comprises two 8.1-metre (26.6 ft) telescopes, Gemini North and Gemini South, situated in Hawaii and Chile, respectively.
+These twin telescopes offer extensive coverage of the northern and southern skies and rank among the most advanced optical/infrared telescopes available to astronomers.
 (See List of largest optical reflecting telescopes).

-The National Science Foundation (NSF) of the United States, the National Research Council of Canada, CONICYT of Chile, MCTI of Brazil, and MCTIP of Argentina own and operate the Gemini Observatory.
-The NSF is currently (2017) the majority partner, contributing approximately 70% of the funding needed to operate and maintain both telescopes.
-The operations and maintenance of the observatory is managed by the Association of Universities for Research in Astronomy (AURA), through a cooperative agreement with NSF.
-NSF acts as the Executive Agency on behalf of the international partners.
+The observatory is owned and operated by the National Science Foundation (NSF) of the United States, the National Research Council of Canada, CONICYT of Chile, MCTI of Brazil, MCTIP of Argentina, and Korea Astronomy and Space Science Institute (KASI) of Republic of Korea.
+The NSF is the primary funding contributor, providing about 70% of the required resources.
+The Association of Universities for Research in Astronomy (AURA) manages the operations and maintenance of the observatory through a cooperative agreement with the NSF, acting as the Executive Agency on behalf of the international partners.
+NSF's NOIRLab is the US national center for ground-based, nighttime optical astronomy and operates Gemini as one of its programs.

-The Gemini telescopes house a suite of modern instruments, offer superb performance in the optical and near-infrared, and employ sophisticated adaptive optics technology to compensate for the blurring effects of the Earth's atmosphere.
-Gemini is a world-leader in wide-field adaptive optics assisted infrared imaging, and has recently commissioned the Gemini Planet Imager, an instrument that allows researchers to directly image and analyze exoplanets that are a millionth as bright as the host star around which they orbit.
-Gemini continues to support research in almost all areas of modern astronomy, including the Solar System, exoplanets, star formation and evolution, the structure and dynamics of galaxies, supermassive black holes, distant quasars, and the structure of the Universe on the largest scales.
+The Gemini telescopes are equipped with modern instruments and excel in optical and near-infrared performance.
+They utilize adaptive optics technology to counteract atmospheric blurring.
+Notably, Gemini leads in wide-field adaptive optics assisted infrared imaging and has recently commissioned the Gemini Planet Imager, enabling researchers to directly observe and study exoplanets with extreme faintness compared to their host stars.
+Gemini supports research across various domains of modern astronomy, including the Solar System, exoplanets, star formation and evolution, galaxy structure and dynamics, supermassive black holes, distant quasars, and the structure of the Universe on large scales.

-Past participants in the Gemini Observatory include Australia and the United Kingdom.
-The UK dropped out of the partnership at the end of 2012 and the Gemini Observatory has responded to the loss of funding by significantly reducing its operating costs, streamlining its operations, and implementing energy savings measures at each site.
-Both telescopes are also now operated remotely from Base Facility Operations centers in Hilo, Hawaii, and La Serena, Chile.
+Previously, Australia and the United Kingdom were also involved in the Gemini Observatory partnership.
+However, the UK withdrew its funding at the end of 2012.
+In response, the observatory has significantly reduced operating costs, streamlined operations, and implemented energy-saving measures at both sites.
+Additionally, both telescopes are now operated remotely from Base Facility Operations centers located in Hilo, Hawaii, and La Serena, Chile.
+In 2018, KASI has signed an agreement to become a full participant of the Gemini Observatory.